NeutronAnticheatSolutions/MinecraftAnticheat/README.md

 some bad anticheat i decided to make (packet based/event based anticheat)

+Jar Files can be found in the Releases

 / / / / / / / / / / / / / / / / / / / / / / / / / / / / / / / / / / / / / /

 Dependencies: